moby/moby/docs/sources/installation/windows.md

 Boot2Docker will log you in automatically so you can start using Docker right away.

-Let's try the “hello world” example.
+Let's try the `hello-world` example image.
 Run

-    $ docker run busybox echo hello world
+    $ docker run hello-world

-This will download the small busybox image and print "hello world".
+This should download the very small `hello-world` image and print a `Hello from Docker.` message.

 # Further Details